Shawn-Guo-CN/ChinaTripInfo/docs/source/_static/1_1_visa_policy/policies/unilateral_30_2025_12.md

 ## ✅ 30-Day Visa-Free (⚠️ until Dec 31, 2025)

+> ❗ The unilateral visa-free entry policy is expected to be extended.
+We’ll keep this page updated with the latest information.

 ### 📅  Duration of Stay

 - You can enter China without a visa and stay for **up to 30 days** through **December 31, 2025**.